mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/create-capi-vm-image/index.md

 enterprise: false
 ---

-%%% Need some text here describing what we are doing and why...
+%%% Need some text here describing what we are doing and why... add in "DKP creates the new vSphere template directly on the vCenter server."

 1. Set the following vSphere environment variables on the same machine where DKP is running: